 For how long can you give a dog Pepto Bismol?

+Contact your vet if your dog still has diarrhea after a few doses.
+Generally dogs should not be treated with Pepto Bismol for longer than five days.
+This will increase their chances of experiencing side effects.
 Furthermore, if your dog is still has a digestive upset or diarrhea after this amount of time with treatment, then chances are that something else is amiss.

 Pepto Bismol for dogs should be fine to treat an otherwise healthy adult dog with minor stomach upsets.
 However there are a few circumstances in which dogs should not be given Pepto Bismol unless prescribed by your vet.

 When should dogs not have Pepto Bismol?